lamLeX/NovadaqAssignment/Readme.md

 ## Project structure
+The logic for Fibonacci and file IO is separated into a shared library targeting NetStandard 2.0 to maximize the potability.
+By doing this the Novadaq.Core could be reused by any other platform such as Xamarin, ASP.NET.
+However, to be able to use it portably on other platform, the FileIO need to be abstracted.
+This feature is out of scope for this assignment.

 * **Novadaq.Core** : Shared code library targeting NetStandard 2.0
   * This project depends on [System.Reative](https://www.nuget.org/packages/System.Reactive/).
 It will be restored automatically by Nuget Package Manager if the project is built by Visual Studio